Acupuncture & Nervous System Regulation

 • Acne

-• Chronic hives or inflammatory skin symptoms
+• Chronic hives and inflammatory skin conditions

-• Facial rejuvenation acupuncture for tone, circulation, and collagen support
+• Facial rejuvenation acupuncture for circulation, tone, and collagen support

 Cancer Treatment Support

-• Symptom relief during chemotherapy and radiation
+• Symptom relief during chemotherapy or radiation

-• Fatigue and immune support
+• Fatigue, pain, neuropathy, and digestive support

 Additional Therapies Within Your Acupuncture Sessions